Probing the equation of state of the early Universe with pulsar timing arrays: Abstract

 \section{Abstract}

-The recently released data by pulsar timing array (PTA) collaborations have amassed substantial evidence corroborating the existence of a stochastic signal consistent with gravitational-wave background at frequencies around the nanoHertz regime.
-We investigate the situation that the PTA signal originates from scalar-induced gravitational waves~(SIGWs), which serves as a valuable tool to probe the equation of state parameter $w$ during the early stages of the Universe.
-The joint consideration of the PTA data from the NANOGrav 15-yr data set, PPTA DR3, and EPTA DR2 yields that $w=0.60^{+0.32}_{-0.39}$ (median + $90\%$ credible interval), indicating a period of condensate domination at the production of SIGWs and the preferred $w$ reveals the dynamics of the homogeneous field.
-We also impose an upper bound on the reheating temperature and the constraint on $w$ reveals valuable information of the inflationary potential and the dynamics at the end of inflation.
+{ The recently released data by pulsar timing array (PTA) collaborations have amassed substantial evidence corroborating the existence of a stochastic signal consistent with a gravitational-wave background at frequencies around the nanohertz regime.
+We investigate the situation in which the PTA signal originates from scalar-induced gravitational waves~(SIGWs), which serves as a valuable tool to probe the equation of state parameter $w$ during the Universe's early stages.
+The joint consideration of the PTA data from the NANOGrav 15-year data set, PPTA DR3, and EPTA DR2 yields that $w=0.60^{+0.32}_{-0.39}$ (median + $90\%$ credible interval), indicating a period of condensate domination at the production of SIGWs {is allowed by the data.
+Moreover, the data also supports radiation domination ($w=1/3$) within the $90\%$ credible interval}.
+We also impose an upper bound on the reheating temperature that $T_\mathrm{rh} \lesssim 0.2\,\mathrm{GeV}$ and the constraint on $w$ reveals valuable information on the inflationary potential and the dynamics at the end of inflation. }